Introduction to the Producers of the Facts Pages

 POLICE EDUCATION - ENHANCING HUMAN RIGHTS PROTECTIONS IN SECURITY SECTORS

-These are some of the best papers I have found until now.
+These are some of the best papers we have found until now.
 You can go to the project’s own home page or download and read them here.

 From their home page: “Enhancing Human Rights Protections in Security Sectors is a three year research and action oriented project seeking to identify and try out innovations strategies for preventing torture and cruel, inhuman and degrading treatment and punishment.